ibm-cloud-docs/containers/cs_users.md

-1. Check if the credentials for classic infrastructure access for {{site.data.keyword.containerlong_notm}} in the region and resource group have any missing required or suggested permissions.
+1. Check whether the credentials for classic infrastructure access for {{site.data.keyword.containerlong_notm}} in the region and resource group have any missing required or suggested permissions.
     ```
     ibmcloud ks infra-permissions-get --region <region>
     ```
     {: pre}

-    Example output if classic infrastructure acccess is based on an API key.
+    Example output if classic infrastructure access is based on an API key.
     ```
     ...with infrastructure access set up by linked account API key.
     ```